LibreCAD/docs/ref/coordinates.rst

 =====================

 In order to get the best out of LibreCAD it is wise to have a good understanding of the coordinate system and how coordinates work.
-Everything that you draw in LibreCAD will be exact and precise and will be placed there accurately based on the X,Y coordinate system.
+Everything that you draw in LibreCAD will be exact and precise, and will be placed there accurately based on X,Y coordinates.

-The **absolute origin** or **Zero** point in your drawing is where the X and Y axes cross each other (represented by a red cross), every entity you draw is located in relation to this origin.
+The **absolute origin** (or **Zero** point) in your drawing is where the X and Y axes cross each other (represented by a red cross), every entity you draw is located in relation to this origin.
 The coordinates at this point at 0,0.

-In LibreCAD there is also the option to set the **Relative Zero Point** (small red circle).
+LibreCAd also uses the 'last set point' to set the **Relative Zero Point**.
+It is represented by a small red circle with in the drawing window.
 This Relative zero point can be temporarily set to a new location in a drawing so that all subsequent X and Y coordinates of entities drawn or blocks placed for example will be relative to this newly set Relative Zero Point.

 In libreCAD`s 2D coordinate system all **X** units are measured horizontally and all **Y** units are measured vertically.
-Coordinates can also be shown as ''Positive'' (+) or ''Negative''(-) values.
+Coordinates can also be shown as "Positive" (+) or "Negative" (-) values.

 Examples of X and Y coordinates:
 Selection 011.png

 Types of Coordinates
 --------------------
-Ther are two coordinate systems used in LibreCAD: **Cartesian** and **Polar**.
+There are two coordinate systems used in LibreCAD: **Cartesian** and **Polar**.

 Cartesian